example-apps/world_factbook/abraham/README.md

-kata starter
+World Fact Book
 ================

-This is a repo that can easily be used to start a code kata.

-##### Included is:

-- rsepc
-- autotest (with growl notifications)
-- pry
+This is a project that lets you traverse the World Fact Book xml and find facts that you might be looking for

 #### To setup